 This is his story.

-For those unfamiliar with classic Mac culture, let’s take a trip back to the late 80s/early 90s.
-One of Apple’s most successful products was HyperCard, an early hyperlinked media program, almost like a self-contained version of the Internet.
-Using a scripting language and various graphical elements, users could rapidly create “stacks” of information ranging from contact lists to wikis and annotated books.
-A few people ran with the scripting aspect and started making games.
-The definitive greatest HyperCard game is Myst, which sold 14 million copies, completely redefined a genre, and legitimized the CD-ROM.
+One of Apple’s most significant products from the 80s and 90s was HyperCard, an early hyperlinked media program, almost like a self-contained version of the Internet.
+Using a scripting language and various graphical elements, users could rapidly create “stacks” of information ranging from contact lists to television fan encyclopedias and annotated books.
+A few people ran with the scripting aspect and made games, most famously the genre- and format-defining CD-ROM adventure game Myst.

-But we’re getting ahead of ourselves.
-Most of the other HyperCard games were simple choose-your-own-adventure fare.
-One such game is Kangaroo Court, a barely-there courtroom simulator by Dave Dumanis (he and his brother made an earlier version for the TRS-80 in 1983).
+Typically, HyperCard games and programs were simple interactive toys combined with pages of text and images, like choose-your-own-adventure stories.
+One such game is Kangaroo Court, a courtroom story by Dave Dumanis.
+(He and his brother made an earlier version for the TRS-80 in 1983.)
 You have been accused of an unknown crime and stand to lose everything.
 With only $2000 of bribe/bail money, you have to suck up to the judge enough to get away with your life.

 The catch is that the judge is an evil, sadistic kangaroo who will behave erratically and capriciously for the sake of seeing you suffer.
 And, as the game notes, “The Kangaroo is always smarter than you are.”